rust-lang/chalk/book/src/types.md

 not been thoroughly discussed by the Rust compiler team as a whole.

-Here is a (partial) list of some things that have to be adapted in Chalk of today to match this document:
+Here is a (partial) list of some things that have to be adapted in Chalk as of today to match this document:

 * `Parameter<TF>` needs to be renamed to `GenericArgument`
 * `Vec<Parameter<TF>>` needs to be replaced with `GenericArguments`